The Rockford Files: End

 The show went into hiatus late in 1979 when Garner was told by his doctors to recuperate from numerous knee injuries and back trouble, as well as an ulcer.
 He sustained the former conditions largely because of the daily grind of an extremely physically demanding show, performing most of his own stunts for realism, especially those involving fist fights or car chases.
-Because of the toll on his body, Garner was ordered by his doctor to immediately take time off some months later, and NBC abruptly cancelled the program in midseason.
+Because of the toll on his body, Garner was ordered by his doctor to immediately take time off.
+Some months later, NBC abruptly cancelled the program in midseason and sued Garner for failure to perform.
 Allegedly, Rockford had become very expensive to produce, mainly due to the location filming and use of high-end actors as guest stars.
 According to sources, NBC and Universal claimed the show was generating a deficit of several million dollars, a staggering amount for a nighttime show at the time, although Garner and his production team Cherokee Productions claimed the show turned a profit.
 Garner told a story to Johnny Carson on The Tonight Show that the studio once paid a carpenter $700 to build a shipping crate for a shoot-out on a boat dock, though shipping crates were already on the dock.
 The script often called for Garner to damage his car, so the car could be sold, repaired, and repurchased for each episode.